All Around Loch Lomond

 Once you step foot in this picturesque village, you will understand why Luss has been given the status of ‘conservation village’.
 There are four walking trails around the village taking you through the sites, with Luss Pier being the highlight.
 The Pier, which has welcomed cruises since 1850, provides some of the best views in the area.

 Cruise you say?
 There are a number of companies running boat trips on the loch leaving from Luss, Tarbert and Balloch.
 These cruises will help you explore the best sites and hidden secrets of the Loch.
 Cruise Loch Lomond have a great variety of trips on offer.
+If you would like to enjoy a boat trip during your tour, we can arrange this for you.

 If you are travelling with children, be sure to take a stroll along the enchanting Loch Lomond Faerie Trail.
 Children are giving a booklet full of questions, they’ll find the answers on trail markers throughout the woodland route.
 The Fairie Trail runs special events during Hallowe’en and at Christmas time.